Digital Twin Evolution for Sustainable Smart Ecosystems: Action points for application

-\textit{Re-calibration} often does not require the involvement of model engineers and scientists; software engineers who are familiar with the model might take care of re-calibration in their own scope.
+This imperative often does not require the involvement of model engineers and scientists; software engineers who are familiar with the model might take care of re-calibration in their own scope.
 Calibration and re-calibration of models is a moderately software-intensive R-imperative (\mediumSE[\inlineSize]).